rule

 Text 40

-All of a sudden he inescapably, headfirst, fell down from the sky with his heavenly vehicle.
-Struck with wonder consulting with the Vâlikhilyas [the sages of the sungod], he received instruction to collect all the bones and throw them in the eastward flowing Sarasvatî.
-After taking a bath in that river he could then return home.'
+All of a sudden he with his heavenly vehicle, his vimāna, inescapably tumbled out of the sky.
+Amazed about it he consulted with the Vālikhilyas [the sages of the sun god] who advised him to collect the bones, throw them in the eastward flowing Sarasvatī and then return home after taking a bath in that river.'

 All of a sudden he inescapably, headfirst, fell down from the sky with his heavenly vehicle.
-Struck with wonder talking to the Vâlikhilya's [the sages of the sungod], he received instruction to collect all the bones and throw them in the eastward flowing Sarasvatî.
+Struck with wonder talking to the Vālikhilya's [the sages of the sungod], he received instruction to collect all the bones and throw them in the eastward flowing Sarasvatī.
 After taking a bath in that river he could then return home.'
 (Vedabase)

 Text 41

-S'rî S'uka said: 'Anyone who may hear this in times of trouble or anyone who employs this zealously, offering Him obeisances, is released from all the fearful of any creature in existence.
+S'rī S'uka said: 'Anyone who may hear this in times of trouble or anyone who employs this zealously, offering Him obeisances, is released from all the fearful of any creature in existence.
 (Vedabase)

 Text 42

-By this prayer received from Vis'varûpa enjoyed Indra as the vessel of enlightenment, the riches of all three worlds and conquered he in battle all the ones of darkness [see also B.G.
+By this prayer received from Vis'varūpa enjoyed Indra as the vessel of enlightenment, the riches of all three worlds and conquered he in battle all the ones of darkness [see also B.G.
 4.43].
 (Vedabase)

-*: This is an actual practice of vaishnava monks living in the temple.
-Each morning they apply tilaka, holy clay, on different bodyparts addressing Lord Nârâyana with different mantras, thus allaying the fear and warding of the danger of facing the material world with all its opponents to the teaching.
+*: This is an actual practice of Vaishnava monks living in the temple.
+Each morning they apply tilaka, holy clay, on different bodyparts addressing Lord Nārāyana with different mantras, thus allaying the fear and warding off the danger of facing the material world with all its opponents to the teaching.
+The formal ācamana mantra before sipping water goes as follows: 'om apavitrah pavitro vā sarvāvasthām gato 'pi vā // yah smaret pundarīkāksham sa bahyābhyantarah śucih // s'rī-vishnu s'rī-vishnu s'rī-vishnu'.

 Production: